cbadici/thingworx-activemqjms-extension/README.md

 # thingworx-activemqjms-extension
 [Unofficial/NotSupported] ThingWorx ActiveMQ Extension to connect through JMS to an ActiveMQ broker.
-Built on the ThingWorx Extension SDK 6.6.0, not included here
+Built on the ThingWorx Extension SDK 6.6.0, not included here.

 This is an Ant Eclipse (Version: 2019-09 R4.13.0) project that uses the ThingWorx Eclipse plugin, available in the PTC Marketplace.